ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/deploy-facebook-connector.md

 3. Go to the newly created web app resource, click **Application Settings** in the left navigation pane.
 Under Applicaiton settings, click Add new setting and add the following three settings.
 Use the values (that you copied to the text file from the previous steps):

-    - **APISecretKey** – The is the client secret value that you copied after creating the client secret in Step 2.
-This will be used to configure the connector service.
+    - **APISecretKey** – The is the client secret value that you copied after creating the APISecretKey secret in Step 2.

     - **StorageAccountConnectionString** – The connection string Uri that you copied after creating the Azure storage account in Step 3.

     - **tenantId** – The tenant ID of your Office 365 organization that you copied after creating the Facebook connector app in Azure Active Directory in Step 2.

+Additionally, copy the value in the App insights instrumentation key setting (APPINSIGHTS_INSTRUMENTATIONKEY) to a text file or other storage location.

     ![](media/FBCimage22.png)